INFERNO NEWS

 Maybe you have read Purcell's [1+3] or Carr's [2] papers on raytracing in GPU.

-This method is based on some of their ideas but is slightly different in some cases.
+This method is based on some of their ideas but is slightly different in

 This method was developed under Inferno project (http://inferno.hildebrand.cz).